-As early as nine months before your child's third birthday, but no later than three months (90 days) before your child's third birthday, a transition planning conference will be held with you, your EISC, current service providers and others who may be working with your child and family after your child turns three.
+As early as nine months before your child's third birthday, but no later than three months (90 days) before your child's third birthday, a transition planning conference will be held with you, your EISC, your current service providers, and others as requested by the parents who may be working with your child and family after your child turns three.
 If your child is potentially eligible for Special Education and related services in the Part B Preschool Program, a representative from the PSU will be invited to the conference, with your permission.